I have been trying my hand at book reviews. My criteria are simple, do I like the book and why. I have a link above to

 Thanks for reading this, for additional reviews by Tom, please click on the everyday ebook link above.
 If you'd like to contact him click on "Contact the Author" on the right.

 My bio is below:

 Thomas "Tom" Nevins was born in Brooklyn, N.Y. where he still lives with his wife and three daughters.
 As a teenager he became interested in writing after hearing the lyrics of Bob Dylan and The Beatles.
 After High School, Nevins worked, traveled through Europe; Holland, England, Ireland, Scotland, Norway and across the U.S. before attending New York University School of Continuing Education.
 In 1974 he enrolled in the College of Staten Island, a division of City University System, where he was lucky enough to not only meet his wife, Debbie, but to study under John Shawcross, Armand Schwerener, and Herbert Leibowitz, who sponsored Nevins with a working scholarship to Bread Loaf Writers Conference in 1977.
 Upon graduation into a recessed economy, he found it difficult to land a job; one day he walked into Doubleday Bookshops in Manhattan to enquire about employment opportunities.
-They hired him, and from sales clerk he rose to assistant manager, to store manager, to buyer, to sales representative, to National Account Manager, and to author of THE AGE OF THE CONGLOMERATES.
+They hired him, and from sales clerk he rose to assistant manager, to store manager, to buyer, to sales representative, to National Account Manager, and to author of THE AGE OF THE CONGLOMERATES (Ballantine 2008).
 When he is not writing or working for Penguin Random House, he is watching The Mets ( groaning is more like it); or playing the drums in his basement.
 He likes his rock and roll loud, simple and with a beat, and if it's rebellious, or broken hearted, all the better.
 He lives with two teachers and great daughters who help keep him busy and keep it real.
-And they all live with Remy, a two-year old resue dog, part Border Collie, part Shepherd and all spirit.
-Remy is smart, fast and loves to keep her family active.
-She has a look that melts hearts.
+And they all live with Remy, a two-year old rescue dog, part Border Collie, part Shepherd and all spirit.
 It seems, at all times, Nevins has large cup of coffee on hand and a song in his heart.